Since the first Morse telegraph systems were introduced, an enormous variety of Morse keys or telegraph keys and keyers have been constructed.

 A number of Morse keys were developed to fulfil special applications.
 These were often not produced in such large quantities, although some were.

-In the early days of wireless communications, it was not possible to key low voltage lines to control much higher voltage lines.
+In the early days of wireless or radio communications, it was not possible to key low voltage lines to control much higher voltage lines.
 Instead it was necessary to directly key the high voltage lines.
 These keys often had insulators to prevent breakdown between the contacts, and as a result of the very high voltages around, they must have been quite dangerous to use.

 Military Morse keys